Luda founded INCLUDAS Publishing in 2015. We are so excited to have her with us!

 Why is disability diversity in stories important to you?

 More awareness brings more acceptance of people who may look or sound different.
-I want to see more diverse, disabled superheroes or characters for kids because at the core of shaping future inclusion, including fictional disabled characters of any race or gender in the kids’ space is so important.
-I think the more kids are exposed at a young age to disability diversity, the more understanding they’ll have as they grow up, and they’ll be more curious and also open to asking questions and be more accepting of different things.
+I want to see more diverse, disabled superheroes or characters for kids because they are at the core of shaping future inclusion.
+Including fictional disabled characters of any race or gender (etc.) in the kids’ space is so important.
+I think the more kids are exposed at a young age to disability diversity, the more understanding they’ll have as they grow up, and they’ll be more curious and push forward for change.
 It also helps kids with disabilities not to feel ashamed or outcasted.
+I grew up feeling worthless and as a burden, and when I turned to movies and books for strength, all I found were more harmful messages about being disabled.

-Launching this brand so it can change and give a voice to disability representation in an authentic and honest way where it’s not just a trend but where it’s impacting others culturally and making a more inclusive environment.
+Launching this brand so it can change and give a voice to disability representation in an authentic and honest way where it’s not just a trend but where it’s impacting others culturally and making a more inclusive environment is the ultimate reward.

 Any advice for those wanting to work in the publishing industry?